fsantanna-uerj/serrapilheira/Submissao/final.md

 Fully automated theorem proofs are more reliable and extensible in comparison to the "paper-and-pencil" approach we adopted earlier.
-However, they are also much more laborious and rely on exponential-time decision algorithms.
+However, they are also much more laborious and rely on unpredictable exponential-time decision algorithms.

 # Team